Darnell Dinkins: Cleveland Browns

 Dinkins was signed by the Cleveland Browns as an unrestricted free agent on March 19, 2006.
 He played in 14 games with two starts and averaged seven yards per reception and one touchdown.
 He is known more for his size and blocking than his receiving ability.

 Although not starting a single game in 2007 for the first time in four years, he appeared in a total of 15 games.
 His offensive totals for the season were one reception for eight yards (8.0 avg., which he recorded in Week 1 against the Pittsburgh Steelers.
 The only game in which he did not see action was the Week 6 game against the Miami Dolphins.

 In 2008, Dinkins caught his second career touchdown, with 2:15 left in the second quarter during the Week 6 game against the defending Super Bowl Champions, the New York Giants.
 He caught a 22-yard pass from quarterback Derek Anderson while filling in for injured tight end Kellen Winslow.
 It was his first reception of the 2008 campaign.

 In late 2008, Dinkins, with fellow Browns player Joshua Cribbs, opened a children's indoor inflatable play arena called Bounce City, which is located in Strongsville, Ohio.

 New Orleans Saints

 Dinkins signed with the New Orleans Saints on March 18, 2009.
 Dinkins may be best remembered for his touchdown catch against the Patriots on Monday Night Football on November 30, 2009.

 Post-playing career

 In 2010 and 2011, Dinkins served as assistant tight ends coach for the Tampa Bay Buccaneers under head coach Raheem Morris.
 Then in 2012, Dinkins was tight ends coach at Rutgers.

 Also in 2011, Dinkins was a color commentator for the Pittsburgh Power of the Arena Football League on KDKA-FM.

+Personal life

+Dinkins's son Khalil Dinkins plays as a tight end for the San Francisco 49ers.